Portfolio

 PolitiFact: Election Cycle UX

 PolitiFact was one of the most visited political fact-checking sites on the web during the 2016 presidential election cycle, drawing millions of readers seeking accountability journalism at scale.
-The platform rated political claims using its signature Truth-O-Meter, tracked candidate promises in real time, and operated across a network of state-level editions - all running on a shared codebase requiring tight coordination between editorial and development teams.
+The platform rated political claims using its signature Truth-O-Meter, tracked candidate promises in real time, and operated across a network of state-level editions, all running on a shared codebase requiring tight coordination between editorial and development teams.

 Homepage Redesign

 The original layout (left) opened with a large static hero image that buried all meaningful content below the fold, leaving readers with no immediate reason to engage.
 The redesign (right) replaced the hero with a denser, editorially-driven layout - surfacing the latest fact-checks, featured content blocks, and topical navigation immediately on load.
 A key strategic addition was the placement of an email newsletter signup prominently in the upper-right, a deliberate decision to convert high-intent readers into subscribers and grow the platform's direct audience at the point of peak engagement.
+The redesign launched ahead of peak election-cycle traffic, when politically engaged readership was at its highest, positioning it to turn those surges into a growing direct subscriber base at precisely the moment engagement mattered most.

 Truth-o-Meter Quotes Redesign